 - Total Support and Revenue Documentation

-- Audit, review, or compilation (not-for-profit, tax-exempt applicants only)
+- Audit, review, or compilation, annual budget (not-for-profit, tax-exempt applicants only)

 - Audit or internally prepared financial statement (public entities applicants only)